Irish Army: Organisation

-The Army has an establishment of 7,310 personnel and consists of two brigades.
+As of 2023, the Army had an establishment of 7,520 active and 3,869 reserve personnel organised into two brigades.
 Prior to 2012, the army was divided into three brigades, organised to be responsible for a geographical area of the State: Southern, Eastern and Western.
 Following budgetary decisions in 2011, the army was reorganised in late 2012 into a two brigades structure.
 The training element of the army, the Defence Forces Training Centre, operates independently of the brigade structure.